100th Anniversary of the Chinese Communist Party: Hong Kong suicide attack

 Amidst heavy police presence in Causeway Bay aimed at stopping demonstrations along the traditional march route in Hong Kong, a 50-year-old man stabbed a police officer in the back with a knife at 10 pm, and then turned the knife on himself.
 The police officer was rushed to hospital in a critical condition but survived, while the alleged assailant was declared dead upon arrival at the hospital.
 Hong Kong's newly appointed Security Secretary, Chris Tang, declared it a "terrorist act" committed by a "lone wolf", but blamed "many people who have encouraged violence and incited hatred toward society and the country".
 After mourners started laying flowers at the location where the suspect fell, police warned against mourning, amounting it to "supporting terrorism".

-Twitter incident

-Anne-Marie Brady, a Sinologist at Canterbury University in New Zealand and prominent critic of the CCP, saw her Twitter account temporarily suspended as a result of her tweets mocking Xi Jinping and the lack of international validation of the centenary.
-A columnist for The Times said that the block was probably an algorithmic response to the number of complaints from CCP agents that would have been received by Twitter.
-Her account was subsequently restored.

 Symbols

 Commemorative coins

 On 21 June 2021, the People's Bank of China issued a set of nine commemorative coins for the anniversary.